clstoulouse/motu/motu-client/motu-client-perl/src/doc/readme-motu-client.txt

 NAME
-    sltac-gateway.pl - Download SL-TAC products via the MIS-Gateway
+    download-misgw.pl - Download MOTU products via the MIS-Gateway

 SYNOPSIS
-    This program can be integrated into a processing chain in order to automate the downloading of SL-TAC products via the MIS-Gateway.
+    This program can be integrated into a processing chain in order to automate the downloading of MOTU products via the MIS-Gateway.

 ALGORITHM
     The communication algorithm with the MIS-Gateway is the following: